Sleeping Murder: Plot summary

 Newlywed Gwenda Reed travels ahead of her husband to find a home for them on the south coast of England.
 In a short time, she finds and buys Hillside, a large old house that feels just like home.
 She supervises workers in a renovation, staying in a one-time nursery room while the work progresses.
 She forms a definite idea for the little nursery.
-When the workmen open a long sealed door, she sees the very wallpaper that was in her mind.
-Further, a place that seems logical to her for a doorway between two rooms proves to have been one years earlier.
-She goes to London for a visit with relatives, the author Raymond West, his wife, and his aunt, Miss Jane Marple.
-During the play, The Duchess of Malfi, when the line "Cover her face; mine eyes dazzle; she died young" is spoken, Gwenda screams out; she saw an image of herself viewing a man saying those words strangling a blonde-haired woman named Helen.
+When the workmen open a long-sealed door, she sees the very wallpaper that was in her mind.
+Furthermore, a place that seems logical to her for a doorway between two rooms proves to have been such a doorway years earlier.
+She goes to London for a visit with relatives: the author Raymond West, his wife, and his aunt, Miss Jane Marple.
+During a performance of the play The Duchess of Malfi, when the line "Cover her face; mine eyes dazzle; she died young" is spoken, Gwenda screams out.
+She saw an image of herself viewing a man saying those words strangling a blonde-haired woman she thinks of as Helen.

-Gwenda was born in India where her father was stationed, then raised in New Zealand by her mother's sister from a toddler, once her mother died.
+Gwenda was born in India where her father was stationed; then from a toddler's age, once her mother died, was raised in New Zealand by her mother's sister.
 Her father died a few years after her mother.
 She has memories of being on a ship, but it is clearly two ships.
 Miss Marple suggests that Gwenda lived in England with her father and his second wife, which proves to be the case.
-Her stepmother, Helen Halliday née Kennedy, met her father travelling from India back to England, where their shipboard romance led to marriage upon arrival in England.
-They rented a house in Dillmouth, where Helen grew up.
+Her stepmother, Helen Halliday (née Kennedy), met her father travelling from India back to England, where their shipboard romance led to marriage upon arrival in England.

+They rented a house in Dillmouth, where Helen had lived for some time.
 The coincidences prove to be memories from Gwenda's stay in that house 18 years ago as a very young child.
 Now Gwenda ponders her frightening image and the closing words of the play: are they real memories as well?
-Her husband Giles arrives from New Zealand and the couple decide to pursue this mystery.
+Her husband Giles arrives from New Zealand, and the couple decide to pursue this mystery.

-Helen was raised mainly by her half brother, Dr Kennedy, now retired from practice and moved to another village.
+Helen was raised mainly by her half-brother, Dr Kennedy, now retired from practice and moved to another village.
 He replies to an advertisement placed by Giles seeking information about Helen.
 Miss Marple arranges to visit friends in Dillmouth.
-Miss Marple is often at the house, pulling out bindweed from the neglected garden.
-She finds the man who once gardened for the Kennedy family, brother and sister, who supplies several useful descriptions of events then.
+She finds the man who once gardened for the Kennedy family, sister and brother, who supplies several useful descriptions of events.
 Miss Marple finds the cook from the Halliday household, Edith, who remembers that time well.
 The Hallidays were soon to move to a house in Norfolk before Helen disappeared.
-Helen wanted to get away.
-The servants presumed this was from her husband, but it was not.
-She was mainly interested in escaping her brother.
-She did fall in love with Halliday, and loved his daughter.
+Apparently, Helen wanted to get away from someone, and the servants presumed it was from her husband.